The 40 Secrets Your Doctor Won't Tell You

 They Think About You After You Leave

 "I suspect most patients don't realize how much time we spend thinking about them after they've left the office," says Jordan Glicksman, an otolaryngologist, head and neck surgeon, rhinologist & skull base surgeon.
 "Most patients we see have routine problems, but when something is more complicated or unusual then the visit doesn't really end for the doctor when the patient leaves.
 At the end of the day or between patients we often do some research or consult with our colleagues for advice with unusual situations to ensure we provide our patients with the best possible care."
-For more secrets revealed—and to live a happier and healthier life—don't miss these essential 70 Things You Should Never Do For Your Health.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.